raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-60/page-3/en.md

 Many divine paths exist and use buildings of different customs.

 Many people of not the Mormon divine path are at America-land and feel this: the small person of the parental divine person died on a stick and goodened all people using a strange exchange method.
-At times, people of this feeling go to divine buildings of their desire.
+At time, people of this feeling go to divine buildings at all weeks.
+People are able to go to divine buildings of their desire.
 They can go to near buildings.
 They can go to far buildings.
 Nothing controls this: a person is able to go to which divine building.

 But the Mormon divine path's group controls a lot.
 They communicate this to all people: they are able to go to which single divine building.
 This is the method: